rachjgriff/bank/README.md

 ## REFACTOR APPROACH
 --------
-* Move bank_statement method to its own class, BankStatement
+- [X] Move bank_statement method to its own class, BankStatement
-* Move transactions within deposit and withdrawal methods to private methods
+- [X] Move transactions within deposit and withdrawal methods to private methods

 ## NEXT STEPS
 --------
-* Move transaction_history to it's own class
+- [ ] Move balance and transaction to a new class (keep transaction history in BankAccount)
-* Move transaction to it's own class
+- [ ] Do not allow account balance to go below 0
-* Look into questions above
+- [ ] Look into questions above
-* Feature tests
+- [ ] Feature tests